 The new Property Valuation Roll came into effect the 1 July 2009 and this will come to expire at the end of 2012/13 financial year ending 30 June 2013.
 The new General Valuation Roll has been prepared and draft available of which notifications are done to Rate Payers through letters to each Ratepayer and notices on notice boards and print media circulating provincially and locally.
-This is to give Ratepayers aggrieved by new General Valuation Values of their Properties to lodge objections as per requirements of Local Government: Municipal Property Rates Act.
+This is to give Ratepayers aggrieved by new General Valuation Values of their Properties to lodge objections as per requirements of Local Government: Municipal Property

+Rates Act.
 The final General Valuation Roll will be available before the implementation of the budget which will be July 2013 and final rates revenue will be calculated on the new values of the Valuation Roll.
-Based on the draft Valuation Roll, the increase will be at a rate of 4% and this is subject to change when final calculations are done based on the final General Valuation Roll and consideration of budget deficit.
+Based on the draft Valuation Roll, there will be no increase in this year's tariff.